jaybaird/python-bloomfilter/README.rst

 *************************
 Installation instructions
 *************************
 If you are installing from an internet-connected computer (or virtual install), you can use the pip python package manager to download and install this package.
-Simply type ``pip install pybloom-live`` from a DOS command prompt (``cmd.exe``) or a linux shell (e.g. ``bash`` or ``dash`` on MacOS X as well as linux OSes including debian, slackware, redhat, enoch and arch.
+Simply type ``pip install pybloom-live`` from a DOS command prompt (``cmd.exe``) or a linux shell (e.g. ``bash`` or ``dash`` on MacOS X as well as linux OSes including debian, slackware, redhat, enoch and arch).

 If using Windows and you are installing onto an airgapped computer or want the most up-to-date version from this repository, you can do the following: